chrisF943/chrisF943/README.md

 I moved to Orlando from Detroit, Michigan a little over 3 years ago and have enjoyed my time here in Florida so far.
 I am in my final year of my BAS for Computing Technology and Software Development at Valencia College.
-I have recently learned Python as my second language after Java and it quickly has become my favorite, some other skills of mine include Docker, Jenkins, HTML and Hibernate.
+I have recently learned Python as my second language after Java and it quickly has become my favorite, some other skills of mine include HTML, SQl and AI prompting
 I look to strengthen my Python knowledge in pursuit of a career after graduation.
-I am always looking to learn new skills and make new connections.
+Always looking to apply my skills to impactful projects

 ### My hobbies-